brannerchinese/ChineseUtilities/separate_pinyin/README.md

         >>> S.separate('hǎojǐběnr', 'r')
         ['hǎo', 'jǐ', 'běnr']

+   Between using `'r'` and omitting it, using it is the safer option.

  1. Ordinary syllables `ér`, `ěr`, `èr` belong to the basic syllable-inventory and do not require the argument `'r'`.
 Two files containing the syllable inventories are found in the `DATA` directory; those are not actually attested in Standard Mandarin (such as `*dén`) are present in the file but marked as `True` in a second field; they will raise an error in `separate_pinyin.py`; attested syllables have no such notation.

  1. **Notes**: